 We are committed to ongoing self-review of our inclusive practice using arrangements that have been devised by the Portsmouth Local Authority.
-We have a formal self-review that takes place every October and will be led by the Inclusion Manager / SENCO (Diane Cook).
+We have a formal self-review that takes place every October and will be led by the Head of Inclusion / SENCO (Diane Cook).
 This process supports our self-evaluation submission to the Office for Standards in Education (Ofsted).